shipengfei92/Pengfei-Shi-s-Blog/_posts/project/2016-03-07-play_tricircle_with_virtualbox.md

 In order to make the VMs with multiple VLAN networks, then add 2 network devices for bridge use.

 ##### eth0
+The eth0 is the default network with NAT methods.
 ![eth0](http://img.blog.csdn.net/20160307194804338)

 ##### eth1
+The eth1 is the VLAN external network,and using bridge method, in my environment, I attached to the eth1.

+######[attention] The Promiscuous Mode must to set "Allow All".And be in use after reboot.
+Otherwise, The Ping test with VLAN tag from Node1 to Node2 will be blocked.
 ![eth1](http://img.blog.csdn.net/20160307194824651)

 ##### eth2

+The same setting as the above, the Promiscuous Mode must be set to "Allow All".
+And  be in use after reboot.

 ![eth2](http://img.blog.csdn.net/20160307194606728)

+### 3.2 Installation the VMs

+### 3.3 Running in the backgroud

 ### And more?